danielnoam/portfolio/content/other/unity-assets/content.md

 ## Overview

 A collection of Unity tools and systems designed to accelerate development and streamline prototyping workflows.

-These assets provide modular, reusable solutions for common game development challenges, built with performance optimization in mind and featuring designer-friendly interfaces.
-Each system operates independently while providing clean integration points, comprehensive error handling, and extensible architecture that allows for easy customization.
-All systems include comprehensive XML documentation and follow Unity coding conventions, designed to work seamlessly together while maintaining independence for selective implementation in projects.
+Each system operates independently while providing clean integration points, and includes comprehensive XML documentation.

 </div>